cartesian-plane/CurrencyConverter/README.md

-The exchange rates are hard-coded and only support 3 currencies (EUR, USD, GBP).
+The exchange rates are retrieved from the openexchangerates.com API.

 ![Demo](assets/CurrencyConverterDemo.gif)